 Freshman year is more about acclimating to Deerfield and establishing a strong foundation for academic and extracurricular success than it is about applying to college, but there are several areas where students and families should be planning ahead.
 Most notably, course selection and how you perform in those courses is key to establishing a strong academic profile.
 Consequently, spend time speaking to your advisor, the College Advising Office, if necessary, and your parents regarding what you plan on studying.
-Also, if appropriate, take an SAT II if you have advanced standing in a particular subject, and be sure to check with Vita Thiel if you have questions about NCAA compliance, particularly if you repeated a grade.
+Also, if appropriate, take a SAT subject test if you have advanced standing in a particular subject, and be sure to check with Vita Thiel if you have questions about NCAA compliance, particularly if you repeated a grade.

-Sophomore students should begin to prepare themselves for the admissions process, which will begin in earnest in January of their junior year.
-Most notably, sophomores should check with their advisors regarding course selection, NCAA compliance if they hope to be a recruited athlete, and standardized testing (SAT IIs), as well as attend the spring college fair in May.
+Sophomore students should begin to prepare themselves for the admissions process, which will begin in earnest in the fall of their junior year.
+Most notably, sophomores should check with their advisors regarding course selection, NCAA compliance if they hope to be a recruited athlete, and standardized testing (SAT subject tests), as well as attend the spring college fair in May.
 The College Advising Office encourages students and their parents to begin touring campuses in the summer between their sophomore and junior years to get a “feel” for what colleges will be a “good fit” based on location, size, academic focus, and selectivity.
 A more comprehensive list of colleges will be created in the winter of their junior year.